-For the UK to meet carbon reduction targets and achieve clean growth ambitions, the transformation of the energy system needs to consider the integration the physical, digital and market systems.
+For the UK to reach our target of Net Zero carbon emissions carbon and achieve clean growth ambitions, the transformation of the energy system needs to consider the integration of the physical, digital and market systems.

-Energy Systems Catapult applies the principles of systems engineering to help develop Energy System Integration Guides for a range of stakeholders to help them integrate new products and services to open markets, focus investments, create jobs and deliver export opportunities.
+Energy Systems Catapult is applying the principles of systems engineering to develop Energy System Integration Guides for a range of stakeholders to help them integrate new products and services to open markets, focus investments, create jobs and deliver export opportunities.

 Transforming the UK energy system to be clean, secure and affordable requires integrating and optimising solutions and innovations from a range of previously separate systems including power, heat, transport, and across the physical, digital and market systems.

 To effectively integrate systems, solutions must be considered from all relevant aspects – technology, people, policies, regulation, business models, market mechanisms and much more.
 It is also important to compare a range of concepts and innovations to find the appropriate balance between opportunity and risk, considering the views of all relevant parties, and managing the inevitable conflict between them.

 Energy Systems Catapult is developing a cohesive set of integration guides that have significant potential to help a range of stakeholders open new markets, focus investment costs and future-proof innovations for the UK energy system.

 Our Energy System Integration Guides (ESIG) team works to support innovators, SMEs, site owners, innovation portfolio owners, system owners, and demonstration portfolio owners.
 ESIG aims to provide early identification of collaboration needs, avoiding the trap where £M are spent, and years wasted, “developing the wrong thing”.